GoogleCloudPlatform/emblem/CONTRIBUTING.md

 If no Google Cloud resources are needed, use [GitHub Actions](https://docs.github.com/en/actions) to drive automation.
 Otherwise use Cloud Build ([decision](docs/decisions/2021-05-static-analysis.md)).

-Infrastructure (including test fixtures) should be managed by Terraform wherever practical.
-In cases where resources **cannot** be managed by Terraform, this project recommends manual management instead of custom scripts/automation. ([decision](docs/decisions/2022-07-pet-test-fixtures.md))
+Infrastructure (including test fixtures) should be managed automatically (by Terraform if possible, otherwise by custom scripts) wherever practical.
+However, some cases exist where resources **cannot** be managed automatically.
+In those cases, Emblem allows for manual resource management. ([decision](docs/decisions/2022-07-pet-test-fixtures.md))

 ## Automated Testing & Productivity